ifwe/open-source-handbook/Legal.md

 Some of the most confusing, complex, and intimidating steps of open sourcing a project have to do with the legal issues surrounding it.
 Not only is there an abundance of licenses from which to choose, there's also the matter of applying the license once you pick it.
 And let's not forget copyright.
 Without copyright over the work, a license doesn't really do much good.
 So how do you handle not only the initial copyright but also that of any contributors?

-Thankfully, the Tagged legal team has already sorted out the answers to these very sticky questions.
+Thankfully, the if(we) legal team has already sorted out the answers to these very sticky questions.
 This makes open sourcing your project a simple matter of following some steps rather than wrestling with legal theories.

 ## Copyright